 Today, we talk with one of the co-developers of the WHP about what the data means.
-Greg Dillon is a Spatial Fire Analyst with the Fire Modeling Institute, a program of the US Forest Service’s Rocky Mountain Research Station.
+Greg Dillon is the Director of the Fire Modeling Institute, a program of the US Forest Service’s Rocky Mountain Research Station.
 The institute is housed at the Missoula Fire Sciences Lab in Missoula, Montana, the country’s only federal research lab focused exclusively on wildfire.

 WSRB: How can insurance professionals use the WHP to help their customers understand wildfire risk?

 Dillon: We recently launched a website called Wildfire Risk to Communities.
 There is an interactive map where you can search for a community and explore information about relative wildfire risk.
 There are also a lot of useful educational resources to help homeowners understand wildfire risk and reduce their risk.